TRADITIONAL MOUNTAINEERING

 Harrison Insulating Systems

-The "Emergency Bivy Sack" is the gear that we suggest:
+The Thermo-lite "Emergency Bivvy Sack" is the shelter that we suggest:

-My friends and I each carry an Essential insulating 12 x 12 inch "butt pad" in our daypacks year around and in winter we also carry a larger 24 x 48 inch Essential insulating pad such as the Cascades Designs Ridge Rest Short (only 6oz.) secured to the outside of the winter pack to insulate us from the snow.
-Our winter day packs are large enough to carry extra hats and gloves and enough extra insulating clothing such as puffy down or pile jackets (and sometimes down pants) and our light Gore-Tex jacket and pants to keep us protected from wind and wet.
+My friends and I each carry an Essential insulating 12 x 12 inch "butt pad" in our daypacks year around and in winter we also carry a larger 24 x 48 inch Essential insulating pad such as the Cascades Designs Ridge Rest Short (inexpensive and only 6 oz.) secured to the outside of each person's winter pack to insulate us from the snow while sitting for lunch or sheltering while stranded.
+Our winter day packs are large enough to carry extra hats and gloves and enough extra insulating clothing layers including puffy down or pile jackets (and sometimes down pants) and our light Gore-Tex hooded jacket and side zip pants to keep us protected from wind and wet.

 WARNING - *DISCLAIMER!*